 - Prioritize the use of housing program dollars where coordinated, comprehensive investment is occurring.

-- Ensure that housing investments in areas with concentrated poverty are part of a comprehensive community investment strategy to benefit existing residents and improve opportunity.
+- Ensure that housing investments are part of a comprehensive community investment strategy to benefit existing residents and improve opportunity.

 - Support local credit unions or financial institutions with a particular focus on empowering communities of color, indigenous communities, low-income renters, and cultural communities.